mvsanghvi/Lit-Review/Week 1 ~ Gametogenesis+Fertilzation.md

 	- On day 5 of the cycle, increase in secretion by the hypothalamus of the brain and GnRH (gonadotropin-releasing hormone) stimulates the pituitary gland to increase the secretion of two gonadtropins (gonadtropic hormones)
 		- Rising levels of these regulate later phases of folliculogenesis and proliferative phase in the uterine endometrium **About 5 to 12 1° Follicles Resume Development Each Month**
-	- **1° follicles**- When the follicular epithelium of a small group of primordial follicles thickens, converting the single-layered follicular epithelium from a layer of squamous cells to cuboidal cells (independent of pituitary gonadotropins and before a particular cycle)
+	- <u>1° follicles</u>- When the follicular epithelium of a small group of primordial follicles thickens, converting the single-layered follicular epithelium from a layer of squamous cells to cuboidal cells (independent of pituitary gonadotropins and before a particular cycle)
-	- **Zona Pellucida**- a thin layer of acellular material secreted by follicles and oocyte together on the oocyte surface
+	- <u>Zona Pellucida</u>- a thin layer of acellular material secreted by follicles and oocyte together on the oocyte surface
 		- Penetrated by thin extension of follicle cells connected to the oocyte cell membrane by intercellular junctions, which remains intact until just before ovulation
 			- Believed to convey both developmental signals and metabolic support to the oocyte
-	- **Growing Follicles**- When the follicular epithelium of 5 to 12 of these 1° follicles proliferate to form multilayered capsule of follicle cells around the oocyte
+	- <u>Growing Follicles</u>- When the follicular epithelium of 5 to 12 of these 1° follicles proliferate to form multilayered capsule of follicle cells around the oocyte
 		- Some growing follicles stop developing and degenerate
 		- Some continue to enlarge in response to rising levels of FSH
 			- Take up fluid and develop the **antrum** (central fluid-filled cavity)